 Ayurvedic philosophy – Madhyama Marga

 You have heard of Madhyama Marga, the middle path being propagated as part of Buddhist philosophy.
-In Ayurveda also, doing things in the right way at the right time and place with the right mindset is important.
-Ayurveda advises everyone to do things at the optimum level, not in excess or too less mode.
+In Ayurveda, doing things in the right way at the right time and place with the right mindset is important.
+Ayurveda advises everyone to do things at the optimum level, not in excess or too little mode.
 The mentality to be mindful and righteous also is required to understand pure Ayurveda.

 Concluding this blog with an interesting fact about Chyavanaprasha.
 This wonder medicine got its name from the fact that it restored youthfulness to old sage Chyavana on consumption.
 Do you know that there are many more rejuvenative restorative rasayana medicines like Brahma rasayana in Ayurveda still!